icecube/icetray-public/icetray/resources/docs/movingtov3.rst

 Then you need to make sure you've got the 'python' entry in your USE_TOOLS line in your CMakeLists.txt.

-Stream name arguement to modules need additional qualifier
+Stream name argument to modules need additional qualifier
 ----------------------------------------------------------

 Some small updates to your scripts if you ever pass a list of streams